aniasobo/portfolio/notes/week-5-notes.md

 console.log(add10(2)); // 12
 ```

-add5 and add10 are closures - they share the same function body definition but store different lexical environments.
+`add5` and `add10` are closures - they share the same function body definition but store different lexical environments.

-In add5's lexical environment x is 5; in add10's, it's 10.
+In `add5`s lexical environment `x` is `5`; in `add10`s, it's `10`.

 Closures let you associate some data (ie the lexical environment) with a function that makes an operation on it.

-Closure can be used analogously to OO-style Object with only a single method (the add5 object only adds integers to 5).
+Closure can be used analogously to OO-style Object with only a single method (the `add5` object only adds integers to 5).

-Closures are useful for event-based functions, such as this one that converts rem/em font sizes to pixel sizes:
+Closures are useful for event-based functions, such as this one that converts `rem/em` font sizes to pixel sizes:

 ```
 function makeSizer(size) {